 The minimum requirement to join BAMRU is to be at least age 18 and an experienced backpacker easily able to plan and execute a multi-day Sierra backpacking trip.
 You have to have good physical conditioning to perform well on long days, sometimes with little sleep.
 If you would like to learn more about how you can become involved in BAMRU, come to a General Meeting, meet us and hear about our current and future activities.
 We welcome especially people with strong outdoors experience, prior SAR or medical experience, a compelling desire to be of service to the community, and with strong collaborative and leadership skills.

-Before applying to become a trainee, guests must attend at least two BAMRU meetings and two trainings, one of which must be SAR Basic in April.
-Guests may then be invited to submit an application and interview with the selection committee.
+Before applying to become a trainee, guests must attend at least two BAMRU meetings and two trainings, one of which must be SAR Basic in August.
+Before attending the trainings, guests must be sworn in by the San Mateo County Sheriff's Office.
+This is mandatory, and non-negotiable.
+Guests who have attended two trainings may then choose to submit an application.
+From the pool of applicants, a number of individuals will then be invited to an interview with the selection committee.
 Your application must be accompanied with: (1) certification in basic life support (BLS) CPR from the American Red Cross, or the American Heart Association (2) proof of current Basic First Aid (3) certification of FEMA ICS-100 (available online)

 Being a BAMRU member requires a significant time commitment.
 It involves hard work, sleep deprivation, and substantial disruption to your schedule.
 You must have the ability, willingness, and flexibility to respond to searches on short notice 24/7 when you are available.
 Trainees are further expected to attend Unit meetings and participate in monthly core trainings to become familiar with team procedures and to build effective working relationships with other members.
 You will be expected to have your own personal outdoor gear and the skills to use them.
 To persevere as a mountain rescue volunteer, you will need the support of your loved ones and your workplace.